BIMSBbioinfo/ikarus/README.rst

 |3.8 badge| |3.9 badge| |3.10 badge| |PyPI version|

 ========
-Ikarus
+ikarus
 ========

-Ikarus is a stepwise machine learning pipeline that tries to cope with a task of distinguishing tumor cells from normal cells.
+ikarus is a stepwise machine learning pipeline that tries to cope with a task of distinguishing tumor cells from normal cells.
 Leveraging multiple annotated single cell datasets it can be used to define a gene set specific to tumor cells.
 First, the latter gene set is used to rank cells and then to train a logistic classifier for the robust classification of tumor and normal cells.
-Finally, sensitivity is increased by propagating the cell labels based on a custom cell-cell network.
-Ikarus is tested on multiple single cell datasets to ascertain that it achieves high sensitivity and specificity in multiple experimental contexts.
+Finally, sensitivity is increased by propagating the cell labels based on a custom cell-cell network. ikarus is tested on multiple single cell datasets to ascertain that it achieves high sensitivity and specificity in multiple experimental contexts.
 Please find more information in `our preprint <https://doi.org/10.1101/2021.10.15.463909>`_.

 .. image:: ikarus_schema.svg